pmem/pmdk/README.md

 ><sup>1</sup> Not supported on Windows.
 >
-><sup>2</sup> NVML for Windows is feature complete, but not yet considered production quality.
+><sup>2</sup> PMDK for Windows is feature complete, but not yet considered production quality.
 >
-><sup>3</sup> DAX and **libfabric** are not yet supported in FreeBSD, so at this time NVML is available as a technical preview release for development purposes.
+><sup>3</sup> DAX and **libfabric** are not yet supported in FreeBSD, so at this time PMDK is available as a technical preview release for development purposes.

 ### Pre-Built Packages ###